Drawing Fibonacci Retracement Levels on Upward & Downwards XAUUSD Trend

 Explanation for the Above Fibonacci Retracement Setup Trade Example

-For this illustration, the price retracement reached the 50.0 percentage pull back area, but most of time the market will retrace up to 38.2 % and therefore most of the time traders set their buy limit orders at the 38.2 % Fib retracement level, while at the same time placing their stop loss just below 61.8 % Fib retracement.
+In this example, the price pullback touched the 50.0 percentage area, but often the price will pull back to 38.2 %, so traders often set their buy orders at the 38.2 % Fib level, while also putting their stop loss just under 61.8 % Fib level.

-How to Draw Fib Retracement Levels on a Downward Market Trend
+How to Draw Fib Retracement Levels in a Downward Market Trend

 Because we know this is just a pull back we put a sell order at 38.2% Fib retracement and a stop loss order just above 61.80 % Fib retracement.

-If you had put a sell order at the 38.2 % Fib retracement as shown on the trade below you'd have made a lot of pips afterwards.
-In this trade the price retracement reached 38.2% Fib retracement and did not get to 50.00% Fib retracement.
-From experience it is always good to use 38.2% Fib retracement level when trading XAUUSD metal because most times the pull-back does not always get to 50.00% retracement mark.
+If you had put a sell order at the 38.2 % Fib retracement like is shown on the trade below you would have made a lot of pips afterwards.
+In this trade the price retracement got to 38.2% Fib retracement and did not get to 50.00% Fib retracement.
+From experience it's always good to use 38.2% Fib retracement level when trading XAU/USD metal because most times the pull-back does not always get to 50.00% retracement mark.

 Fib Retracement Levels Drawn on a Downward Gold Market Trend